 Paying for college is an interesting maze to navigate.

 Financial need is determined by the FAFSA – Free Application for Federal Student Aid.
 This opens on October 1st.
 The sooner you apply, the better.
 The FAFSA is to be filled out from the point of view of the student, but there is quite a bit financial info that will be required by the parent and you need to know that it is a 2-year look-back on finances.
 So for the class of 2022, income from 2020 will be used for the application.
 Soon after filling it out, you will get an EFC-Expected Family Contribution- and this is an important number.
-There is a full video on the FAFSA, CSS (some private schools may require this), EFC and more on our YouTube channel as well as a few videos on how to fill the FAFSA out correctly.
+There is a full video on the FAFSA, CSS Profile (some private schools may require this), EFC and more on our YouTube channel as well as a few videos on how to fill the FAFSA out correctly.
 Here is our Video link on paying for college- ABC’s OF PAYING FOR COLLEGE – featuring our financial partner Ann Alsina.

 Outside scholarships– these are interesting.
 We call these the “sprinkles on the sundae” -a bonus, but merely a small amount of money in comparison to the discounts, grants, merit aid, etc. that you can be offered from the government or institution itself.
 The outside scholarships available are not easy to get and usually yield $200-1000.
 Your guidance office should have a number of these that are available for the students at your school.
 Our advice is to go for these after you have put together the best application and done the FAFSA.
 These are not something that our company focuses on.
-If you want to go after these, there are several website that may help find these for you: scholly.com.
-Your company and local businesses are the best place to start when trying to secure these small scholarships.
-I call them the sprinkles on the sundae.
+If you want to go after these, there are several websites that may help find these for you: scholly.com, collegeboard.org, FastWeb, ScholarshipOwl.
+Another resource may be your company or local businesses that offer these small scholarships to local students.
+Scroll back up and watch our video!